Lack Of Regulations Does Not Excuse Drone Injuries

-Damages in a Drone Injury or Drone Negligence Case
+Damages Available In A Drone Injury Or Drone Negligence Case

-Drones are often referred to as: quadcopter, quadcopter devices, UCV (unmanned civilian vehicle), remote controlled flying device and UAS (unmanned aviation system).
-Regardless of the name, if they are involved in an injury or personal property damage, you may have claim for damages including:
+Drones are often referred to as: quadcopters, quadcopter devices, UCV (unmanned civilian vehicles), remote-controlled flying devices and UAS (unmanned aviation systems).
+Regardless of the name, if they are involved in an injury or they cause personal property damage, you may have a claim for damages including:

 - Past and future medical expenses

 - Past and future lost earnings